Physical Education (CAGS)

 Looking to further advance your skills?
 Ready to step into a leadership role?
-Springfield College's Certificate of Advanced Graduate Study (CAGS) in Physical Education is designed to serve individuals who hold master's degrees and are seeking the next step in their educational path.
+The Certificate of Advanced Graduate Study (CAGS) in Physical Education at Springfield College is designed to serve individuals who hold master's degrees and are seeking the next step in their educational path.
 Ideal for physical educators and athletic administrators, the program is flexible to allow for full- or part-time study and co-creation of curriculum.

 You'll work closely with an academic advisor to define professional goals and design a curriculum to advance toward those goals.
 The program core offers field experience along with a research course and/or a research project depending on prior experience and future goals.
 The research experience affords opportunities to conduct original research or examine existing literature and apply evidence-based practice within your current role.
 Coursework is selected within the content areas of physical education and administration with room for electives in additional areas of interest.

 Graduates of the program often take on leadership roles in educational settings, such as department chair, coordinator, or athletic director.
 Whether you're looking to improve your practice or take on a new role, the CAGS in Physical Education program is here for you!

 - Complete the FREE online application: Once your application form is processed you will receive an email with your application portal login credentials and instructions for submitting supplemental materials as listed below.

 - Essay: In two to three double-spaced pages, please describe significant life experiences that have contributed to your interest in your field, your understanding of this field, your occupational objectives, and why you have chosen Springfield College.

 - Resume: Please include any college activities, out-of-school leadership experiences, work history, and community involvement to support your interest in or qualifications for graduate study.

 - Two letters of recommendation: Two letters of recommendation from a faculty member or direct supervisor: Recommenders will receive an email when you submit your application and will be able to upload your letter to your application.